 7 – Curacao

 Take the Caribbean alternative to riding a horse and ride an ostrich instead!
 Curacao is home to the Ostrich farm where you can discover these creatures closer than you ever thought.
-Start by taking a guided tour in a truck whilst hearing ostrich facts (did you know ostriches have three stomachs!?) and end it with the chance to stand on an ostrich egg to see how much weight it can stand.
+Start by taking a guided tour in a truck whilst hearing ostrich facts (did you know ostriches have three stomachs!?)
+End it with the chance to stand on an ostrich egg to see just how much weight it can stand.

 You can work up your appetite by actually riding an ostrich and settle your stomach at the Zambezi restaurant with an ostrich steak, carpaccio or famous pumpkin soup.
 Discover this Caribbean island further with its 35 beaches, a heritage that spans 55 cultures and its capital city, Willemstead, that is a UNESCO Heritage Site.